ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 ### Why using wrappers?

 Wrappers embed the parts of the SUT that the test script needs to interact with.
-In the current test harness wrappers wrap Tango Device Proxies.
+In the current version of the harness, wrappers wrap Tango Device Proxies.
-Their responsibility is to hold the details about how to interact to such devices (i.e. names of commands, format of their input, attribute names and values, etc.).
+Their responsibility is to hold and hide the details about how to interact to such devices (i.e. names of commands, format of their input, attribute names and values, etc.).

-The main access point of the wrappers (`TelescopeWrapper`) is intended to be a [SINGLETON](https://refactoring.guru/design-patterns/singleton), so once it's initialized one time, you can access it from everywhere in the code just by creating an instance.
+The main access point to the wrappers (`TelescopeWrapper`) is intended to be a [SINGLETON](https://refactoring.guru/design-patterns/singleton), so once it's initialized, you can access it from everywhere in the code just by accessing its instance.
-This way multiple facades and actions can share the same (already configured) instance of the wrappers without being aware of it and without the need to pass it around.
+This way multiple facades and actions can share the same (already configured) instance of the wrapper without being aware of it and without the need to pass it around.

 ### Why using JON data builder?

-Some actions over the telescope (such as the *scan*, *configure*, *assign resources*, etc. commands) require an input argument that is a JSON string.
+Some actions over the telescope (such as the *scan*, *configure*, *assign resources* commands) require an input argument that is a JSON string.
-Some *reset* procedures too require default arguments to be used to call the various commands.
+Also some *reset* procedures require default arguments to be used to call the various commands.

 Passing these arguments around as strings or dictionaries is not a good